ct6502/apple2ts/README.md

 This project was originally create using [Create React App](https://github.com/facebook/create-react-app) and was then migrated to [vite](https://vitejs.dev/guide/) following [these steps](https://darekkay.com/blog/create-react-app-to-vite/).

-## Available NPM Scripts
+## Development

+Be sure to install `node.js` and `npm` on your system using either `nvm` (the Node version manager) or the Node installer.
+Either one should work fine.

-In the project directory, you can run:
+In the project directory, run:

 `npm install`

+To run the app in development mode:

 `npm start`

-Runs the app in the development mode.
 This should automatically open your browser to [http://localhost:6502](http://localhost:6502).

 The page will reload when you make changes.
 You may also see any lint errors in the console.

+### Emulator Settings

+You can append parameters to the URL (to control say the emulator speed or the starting disk image) by using the following syntax:

+`npm start --urlparam=<parameters>`

+For example:

+`npm start --urlparam=speed=fast#Replay`

+This will start the emulator in fast mode and load the Total Replay disk image.

 ### Testing